What is the average salary in Milton, MA?

 Dental Assistant

-Dental Assistants help dentists during procedures.
-They prepare patients, sterilize instruments, and take X-rays.
-They work in dental offices and clinics, ensuring everything runs smoothly during dental visits.
+Dental assistants help dentists during procedures.
+They prepare patients and sterilize instruments.
+They take X-rays and assist with patient care.
+They work in dental offices and clinics.

 Find Dental Assistant jobs in Milton, MA